toddwestley/Operate-Flightgear-by-bike-on-a-R-Pi-5/README.md

 I then copied the created version of gatttool to usrbin/gatttool using elevated privileges.

 In its current for the new version of gatttool when executed with elevated privileges will form a joystick node that will adjust flightgear throttle.
 My version of gatttool will run until just before sudo exceeds its timeout.
-I think this somehow adjustable on a Pi 5 but I can not figure out how.
-Instead I wrote a script file that will execute gatttool until just before is sudo privileges reach its timouts, sleep for 2 seconds, and finally restart gatttool.
-This script will execute about an hour.
-If want it to go, on add more copies of last few lines.
-The script it halted by pressing <ctrl> <c>.
-This quirk will cause the  throttle to be frozen it it’s current position, drop or rise to 50% for one second then return to the position dictated by your bikes rear wheel.
-Please be aware this quirk.
+Today, 2024 September 7, I attempted a flight from KIIY to KOGB using my modified version gatttool.
+I modifed the collectDATA script and add a collectDAT script.
+I initiated my flight with the collectDATA script and continue repetitively with the collectDAT script.
+When gatttool quits, simply press the up arrow and delete the last ‘A’ if required.

 Please help me add omitted details from my explanation.